Starlight components and misc

 See the Frames and titles section in Starlight’s docs for more information.

-Instead of adding styles within each table in the page, the styles were applied to the page itself like so:
+Instead of adding styles in each table in the page, the styles were applied to the page itself like so:

 Starlight can get a little testy when it comes to indentations.
 If you’re getting errors, copy the code block above and update it as needed.